JennEYoon/geo-ml/rainforest/readme.md

     - Get (long, lat) coordinates and download Planet Labs Basemap for these smaller area(s).
     - Use colorized and enhanced images from Planet Labs Basemap -- download for a few years first (2019, 2016)
     - tif files -- Try recreating jpg file from original tif files using a different formula to strip out channels (Scikit-image library).
+    - data augmentation - image chip coordinates.
+We can use different way(s) to define image chips.
+      Randomly assign beginning (top-left) coordinates, and randomly size and crop images (row and column pixels).

 ---